Psychologists

 Dr. Kristina Guimond obtained her Ph.D. in clinical psychology with a specialization in neuropsychology from Simon Fraser University.
 She has trained in pediatric and adult neuropsychology in a variety of medical care settings, including BC Children’s Hospital and London Health Sciences Centre in Ontario.
 Dr. Guimond specializes in providing psychoeducational assessments to children, teens and adults with learning or attentional challenges.
 She also provides neuropsychological assessments to individuals who may have cognitive challenges related to a medical or neurological history.
 She is supervised by Dr. Mark Bailey, R.Psych.

-Dr. Shannon Gelb, R.Psych
+Dr. Shannon Gelb, L.Psych.

-Shannon Gelb is a Registered Psychologist offering assessment services for children, adolescents, and adults with developmental, behavioural and emotional challenges.
+Shannon Gelb is a Licensed Psychologist offering assessment services for children, adolescents, and adults with developmental, behavioural and emotional challenges.
 She completed her PhD in Clinical Psychology with a specialization in neuropsychology at Simon Fraser University.
 Dr. Gelb obtained her training in a variety of settings, including Vancouver General Hospital, and Royal University Hospital and Kinsmen Children’s Centre in Saskatchewan.
 She has extensive training and experience in assessing developmental challenges including ADHD, learning disorders, and intellectual disabilities.

 Melissa Lazo, MA.